 An unusually cool summer week here in NYC is almost fitting for the start of the first week of NFL training camp.
 Flannel shirts, seasonal beers, eating wings until you hate yourself and bringing your marriage to the brink of divorce over Fantasy Football have now become staples of every NFL season.
+Check out fantasy football news over at Fanduel.

 Tampa Bay Buccaneers